 Code style guides

 It’s essential for teams to write legible, scalable, maintainable code.
 But without a way to promote and enforce code consistency, it’s easy for things to fall apart and leave every developer to fend for themselves.

 Code style guides provide conventions, patterns, and examples for how teams should approach their code.
 These guidelines and guardrails help rein in the madness so that teams can focus on producing great work together rather than refactoring a bunch of sloppy, inconsistent code.

 And now for the main event.
 Pattern libraries, also known as front-end style guides, UI libraries, or component libraries, are quickly becoming a cornerstone of modern interface design.

 Style guide benefits

 Getting UIs to work across a myriad of screen sizes, devices, browsers, and environments is a tall order in and of itself.
 But once you factor in other team members, clients, stakeholders, and organizational quirks, things start looking downright intimidating.

 Style guides are important tools that help prevent chaos, both from a design and development standpoint and also from an organizational perspective.
 Here’s why style guides are now essential tools for modern web design and development.

 Web style guides promote consistency and cohesion across a user interface.
-This consistency benefits both the people who create these interfaces but also their users.
+This consistency benefits both the people who create these interfaces and also their users.

 I recently visited my health insurance provider’s website to pay my bill.
 In the course of five clicks, I was hit with four distinct interface designs, some of which looked like they were last touched in 1999.
 This inconsistent experience put the burden on me, the user, to figure out what went where and how to interpret disparate interface elements.
 By the time I got to the payment form, I felt like I couldn’t trust the company to successfully and securely process my payment.

 Style guides help iron out these inconsistencies by encouraging reuse of interface elements.
 Designers and developers can refer back to existing patterns to ensure the work they’re producing is consistent with what’s already been established.